 Big news arrives today for the newest members of the Pomona College family, the Class of 2027.
 Student applicants across the U.S. and the world will receive their decisions via a secure portal starting at 5 p.m.
 PDT on Friday, March 17.

 Pomona will offer admission to 757 students who come from 48 U.S. states, the District of Columbia, American Samoa and 50 other countries.
-Seven of the 757 students were admitted in a previous year and deferred enrollment until this year.
+Seven of the 757 students were admitted in a previous year and deferred enrollment until this year, while one Downing Scholar was admitted to Pomona on a one-year program from Downing College, Cambridge.
 While the responses of applicants admitted through the regular round are not due back to Pomona until May 1, the outline of the Class of 2027 can already be seen through the broad, statistical profile of those offered admission.

 The new Sagehens of the Class of 2027 represent an extraordinary cross section of talent from across the U.S. and the world,” says Seth Allen, vice president for strategy and dean of admissions and financial aid.
 “The Admissions Committee spent the winter discovering the most promising young scholars who are also problem-solvers, community-builders, artists, athletes, entrepreneurs and leaders to bring to Pomona to work alongside our faculty to address the world’s grand challenges.